 We are exposed to credit risk in the ordinary course of our business and when investing our cash balances.
 In the power generation business, our main customers are large mining companies of renowned solvency who generally present a low level of risk.
-However, those companies are subject to the variation in the world prices of copper and other raw materials and to a decrease in, or depletion of, mineral resources or other operating, climate, political, tax, social, environmental or labor issues.
+However, those companies are subject to the variation in the world prices of copper and other raw materials and to a decrease in, or depletion of, mineral resources or other operating, climate, political, tax or labor issues.
 Even though our customers have proven to be strong in confronting adverse cycles, our Company conducts regular reviews of commercial risks.

 We also have regulated customers who supply residential and commercial customers whose credit risk is low.
-A lower growth in energy demand by end users could impact our financial condition, operating income and cash flows.
-The Electricity Rate Stabilization Law enacted in November 2019 has not materially affect our income as shown in the statement of income, but it has adversely impacted our cash flow, with the consequent financial cost associated with a temporary rise in working capital.
+A lower growth in energy demand by end users could adversely impact our financial condition, operating income and cash flows.
+The Electricity Rate Stabilization Law enacted in November 2019 is not expected to materially affect our income as shown in the statement of income, but it has adversely impacted our cash flow, with the consequent financial cost associated with a temporary rise in working capital.
 To confront this risk and mitigate the impact on cash flows, in early 2021 the company signed agreements with Goldman Sachs and IDB Invest to sell these receivables, on a non-recourse basis, to Chile Electricity PEC SpA, a special-purpose company.
 On February 8, March 31 and June 30, 2021, the Company sold accounts receivables under the January 2020, July 2020 and January 2021 Average Node Price Decrees for a nominal price of US\$167.3 million.
 It received net resources of US\$118.6 million and reported a financial cost of US\$49.6 million.
 On March 4 and July 14, 2022, the Company sold accounts receivable under the July 2021 and January 2022 Average Node Price decrees for a total nominal price of US\$54.8 million.
 It received net resources of US\$39.3 million and reported a financial cost of US\$15.5 million.
-A remainder is still pending sale, corresponding to the balances stipulated in the July 2022 Average Node Price Decree that was published in the Official Gazette in April 2023.
-Now that it has been published, the company expects to be able to sell balances totaling approximately US\$51 million.
-Since the enactment of the MPC Law, balances receivable continue to arise because of the difference between the stabilized price (PEC) and the contractual prices.
-The publication of both the July 2022 Average Node Price Decree and the Exempt Resolution will set down the terms and conditions for an effective application of the Law.
-The Treasury Service will issue Certificates of Payment that the Company can sell in a way similar to the way implemented for the PEC Law, but this time without assuming the costs of financial discounts.
+A remainder is still pending sale, corresponding to the balances stipulated in the July 2022 Average Node Price Decree that is still being reviewed by the Office of General Accountability.
+Once it is published, the company expects to be able to sell balances totaling approximately US\$48 million.
+Since the enactment of the MPC Law, balances receivable because of the difference between the stabilized price (PEC) and contractual rates have continued and will continue to arise until publication of both the July 2022 Average Node Price Decree and the Exempt Resolution that will set down the terms and conditions for an effective application of the Law.
+After the decree and exempt resolution are published, the Treasury Service will issue Certificates of Payment that the Company can sell in a way similar to the way implemented for the PEC Law, but this time without assuming the costs of financial discounts.
 The deferred collection because of the delay in the publication of decrees has had a significant impact on the company's liquidity and indebtedness.